andywer/squid/README.md

 <br />

+The simple and safe way of writing SQL queries in node.js.
 Use [`postguard`](https://github.com/andywer/postguard) to validate SQL queries in your code against your table schemas at build time 🚀

-☑️&nbsp;&nbsp;Static query validation using postguard<br />
 👌&nbsp;&nbsp;Static typing made simple<br />
 🛡&nbsp;&nbsp;SQL injection prevention<br />
+✅&nbsp;&nbsp;Static query validation using postguard<br />
 ⚡️&nbsp;&nbsp;Almost no performance overhead<br />

 Parameters are always SQL-injection-proofed by default.
 You can explicitly opt-out, by wrapping the parameter value in `sql.raw()`.